blazegeek/blaze/doc/init.md

 The configuration file, PID directory (if applicable) and data directory should all be owned by the geekcash user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the geekcash user and group.
-Access to geekcash-cli and other geekcashd rpc clients can then be controlled by group membership.
+Access to blaze-cli and other geekcashd rpc clients can then be controlled by group membership.

 3b) Mac OS X